SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-karaf.md

 	log4j.logger.com.cumulocity.rest.mediatypes=INFO

 Adjust the log levels by changing the level attribute according to the following values.
-The levels are inclusive - meaning a given level will also include all “lower” log levels, e.g. when you set the level to WARN you will also get ERROR events.
+The levels are inclusive - meaning a given level will also include all "lower" log levels, e.g. when you set the level to WARN you will also get ERROR events.

 |Level|Description|
 |:---|:---